 Colleges and universities and campus organizations want to know how the young generation differs from their predecessors – and how to teach them, mentor them, and help them grow into well-rounded adults.
 These talks can address faculty development, student life staff development, or both, and can focus on undergraduates or on graduate or professional students (including medical students and residents).
 Previous audiences include the Leeds School of Business at the University of Colorado, the U.S. Military Academy at West Point, the UCSD School of Medicine, Hillel International, the University of Rhode Island, the College of DuPage, the Family Medicine Department at the University of Calgary, Virginia Commonwealth University School of Business, Sweet Briar College, Trent University, the New England Commission of Higher Education (NECHE), the University of Minnesota, the University of Tennessee at Martin, the University of Georgia, Boston College, UCLA, Illinois Wesleyan University, Mt.
 San Jacinto College, and the Online Learning Consortium (OLC).

-Parents and groups working with youth want to understand the influences shaping iGen – and how they can harness the positive trends while mitigating the negative ones.
-Previous audiences include the Torrance School District, St. Margaret’s Episcopal School (Orange County, CA), Ensworth High School (Nashville), Francis Xavier School (Chicago), La Jolla Country Day School, the Independent Schools Association of the Southwest, the Foundation for Jewish Camp, the Young Marines, and Growing Leaders.
+Schools, parents, camps, religious organizations, teachers, education content developers, and others working with youth want to understand the influences shaping iGen – and how they can harness the positive trends while mitigating the negative ones.
+Previous audiences include the Western Association of Independent Camps, the Hockaday School, the Kincaid School, Safer California, Pearson Education, the Bishop’s School, the JCC of Greater Pittsburgh, the Catholic Campus Ministry Association, St. Juliana Falconieri School, the Torrance School District, the Jewish Federation of Metropolitan Detroit, Ensworth High School, Francis Xavier School, La Jolla Country Day School, the Independent Schools Association of the Southwest, the Foundation for Jewish Camp, the Young Marines, and Growing Leaders.